openstack-archive/fuel-docs/pages/reference-architecture/0020-logical-setup.rst

 Storage Nodes
 -------------

-In this OpenStack cluster reference architecture, shared storage acts as a backend for Glance, so that multiple Glance instances running on controller nodes can store images and retrieve images from it.
+In this OpenStack environment reference architecture, shared storage acts as a backend for Glance, so that multiple Glance instances running on controller nodes can store images and retrieve images from it.
 To achieve this, you are going to deploy Swift.
 This enables you to use